 Guidelines for Performance/Lectures

-Your performance should last no longer than 4-5 minutes.
-This gives you 10 minutes for the lecture part of your presentation and allows for 5 minutes of questions.
-The lecture should be in the usual format of a paper that is read.
+You will have 20 minutes total for your performance, lecture and questions from the audience.
+The lecture should be a scholarly analysis of your performance or development of the work.
 Be aware that many in the audience will not be experts in your field.
 Give your lecture to an intelligent lay person.

-Only solos, duos, or small ensembles or groups of performers (3-4 players/performers) are allowed.
+Only solos, duos, or small ensembles or groups of performers (3-4 players/performers) are recommended.
 There is not room for extensive amounts of extra equipment (e.g., excess amounts of scenery, extra instruments, music stands).

 Be sure to submit a list of any extra equipment needs on your registration form.
 You should also be prepared to supply these additional items if necessary.
 If your presentation was created on a Mac be sure to bring the adaptor.